 Does your institution have an application closing date?
+Yes

-Yes Application closing date (Fall): April 15 Priority date: November 1 (for a decision by April 1st)
+Application closing date (Fall): July 1st

+Priority date: November 1

+rnonty date. (for a decision by April 1st)

 C15.
-First-time, first-year students accepted for terms other than the Fall:
+First-time, first-year students accepted for terms other than the Fall: Yes.